|

 - School programs and visits

-Ontario Telemedicine Network (OTN)- Provides access to specialized medical care using video conferencing and other tele-diagnostic equipment
+Ontario Telemedicine Network (OTN)- Provides access to specialized medical care using video conferencing

 - Allows specialists to remotely examine and prescribe treatments to patients in their home communities